Jean Anne Booth

 After that seminal discussion with mom about four years ago, I thought about what it was going to take to keep mom independent AND safe.
 I was retired at the time, and a few weeks later I called mom and pitched the idea of building a watch that talked to you, that helped with falls, medication reminders, and directions home if you ever had a “senior moment”.
 That conversation resulted in mom becoming our Senior User Experience Advisor (did you catch the double meaning?), and it’s been fantastic getting to work with her on this company.
 Mom was personally responsible for the first 100 of the more than 400 folks who’ve come through our focus groups as we’ve built the Kanega watch.

 I didn’t set out to build one of the most sophisticated smart-watches in the world, but to be able to extend independence with dignity, that’s what we’ve had to do.
-I am a serial entrepreneur, so I do know how hard startups are in real life, and UnaliWear has been no exception - it’s been a four-year marathon to get to where we are - just about to sell our first Kanega watches.
+I am a serial entrepreneur, so I do know how hard startups are in real life, and UnaliWear has been no exception - it’s been a five-year marathon to get to where we are – with our first generation Kanega watches available in the US market, being worn by independent but vulnerable people ranging in age from 16 to 100.

 HTA - Who are your ideal customers?

-The market that UnaliWear is in - PERS, or Personal Emergency Response Systems - is private pay (i.e., not covered by insurance).
-For the 75+ market - which is the majority of PERS sales - the typical buyer is a woman between the ages of 45 and 65 buying for the parents or in-laws.
-In other words, I am the traditional buyer.
+The market that UnaliWear is in - PERS, or Personal Emergency Response Systems - is currently private pay (i.e., not covered by insurance).
+For the 75+ market - which is the traditional PERS market - the typical buyer is a woman between the ages of 45 and 65 buying for the parents or in-laws.
+I am the traditional buyer.

 HTA - What has surprised you about the Health Care industry?